rxi/map/README.md

 # map
 A type-safe generic hashmap implementation for C.
-Forked from [rxi/map](https://github.com/rxi/map), it adds the possibility to pre-allocate an arbitrary (power of 2) number of buckets for performance improvements.
+Forked from [rxi/map](https://github.com/rxi/map), it adds the possibility to reserve an arbitrary (power of 2) number of buckets for performance improvements.

 ## Installation